Ride2Autonomy EU Project

-Ride-to-Autonomy is a EU-funded project that demonstrates autonomous shuttles’ integration into the transport system in ten EU cities: Differdange (LU), Charleroi (BE), Aveiro (PT), Barcelona (ES), Inverness (UK), Trikala (GR), Tartu (EE), Reggio Emilia (IT), Tampere (FI), and Vianden (LU).
-Visit this page to learn more about the pilots and participating cities.
+Ride-to-Autonomy is an EU-funded project that demonstrates autonomous shuttles’ integration into the transport system in ten EU cities: Aveiro (PT), Barcelona (ES), Contern (LU), Esch (LU), Inverness (UK), Pfaffenthal (LU), Reggio Emilia (IT), Tampere (FI), Tartu (EE), and Trikala (EL).

 Due to the variety in approach and context in the ten pilot sites, the project can provide guidelines for other cities to replicate the experience and lessons learned.
 The project analyses the system performance in view of safety and environmental impact, as well as its multimodal integration with the transport network.
 The individual and public response, as well as socio-economic potential of the services, are also looked at.
 Ride2Autonomy helps to develop new mobility concepts for passengers leading to healthier, safer, more accessible, sustainable, cost-effective and demand-responsive transport.

 The project aims at harmonising research and innovation efforts around automated shuttle solutions by assembling the lessons learned not just from the project’s ten pilot sites from ten EU member states, but also from a number of further sites and national networks like Summalab that have expressed their willingness to exchange their knowledge and lessons learned through their own demonstration projects and activities.